cuneifarm/openlime/README.md

 ```

 ### Windows
-To obtain npm, you need to download the Windows version
+To obtain npm for Windows, you need to download the Windows version
 of node.js from https://nodejs.org/en/download/ .
 You can download either the Windows Installer (.msi) or
-Windows Binary (.zip) version.
+Windows Binary (.zip).
 If you download the Windows
-Binary version, you will need to set your PATH variable
+Binary zip file, you will afterwards
+need to set your `PATH` variable
-to include the directory containing the npm executable, which
+to include the directory containing the npm executable
-is in the subdirectory `node_modules\npm\bin`.
+(this directory is in the subdirectory `node_modules\npm\bin`).

 ## Setting up npm (all platforms)

-The following steps should be performed in the `openlime`
+The following step should be performed in the `openlime`
 directory that was cloned from this repository.

+Before using npm, you need to install the required
+packages locally.
+This only needs to be done once.
-Install the package.
-This command tells npm to download
+The following command tells npm to download
 all the webpack packages (and their dependencies) listed in the
 `package.json` file.
-This will be put in the `./node_modules`
+These will be put in the `./node_modules`
 directory.

 ```bash